Five Things We Found In The FDA’s Hidden Device Database

 More than 6,600 incidents have been reported in 2019 by three companies: Allergan, Mentor and Sientra.
 The most common problem was rupture.

-Tomes was especially concerned about cancer attributed to breast implants, which was the subject of an ICIJ investigation last fall.
+Tomes was especially concerned about cancer attributed to breast implants, which was the subject of an investigation by the International Consortium of Investigative Journalists last fall.
 But without publicly available data tracking patient problems, which exists in adverse events data for drugs but not devices, it’s impossible to say.

 “How is the public supposed to make sense of this if they’ve redacted patient safety codes?” she asked.

-Note: [Update: This story was updated at 1:30 p.m.
-ET on June 27 to include a comment from device maker Medtronic.]